msqrt/ssgl/README.md

                 in vec3 bind_attribute(position);
                 out vec3 col, p;

-                // a local function is written with the glsl_func() macro. these are useful
+                // a local function is introduced using the glsl_func() macro.
-                // as they automatically get access to uniforms and such, unlike global functions.
+                // local functions are useful as they automatically get access to uniforms
+                // and such, unlike global functions, like gl_InstanceID here.
-                // the "arg_out" macro corresponds to "out vec3". "arg_inout" and "arg_in" are also available.
+                // the "arg_out" macro corresponds to "out vec3" and "vec3&".
+                // "arg_inout" and "arg_in" are also available.
                 vec3 glsl_func(get_position)(vec3 p, arg_out(vec3) col, float t) {
                     // this function repositions a bunch of cubes to generate the scene if (gl_InstanceID == 0) {